Dramatic Protests and British Occupiers

 A year later an open declaration of resistance is written or copied inside—details are fuzzy, including why this happened in Wilmington!
 On Tuesday, June 20, 1775, a small group from the Cross Creek area (now Fayetteville) create a document here later called the “Liberty Point Resolves.”
 The men pledge to defend their rights against “every foe” and support the Continental and Provincial congresses, the latter being the new rebel legislature.
 Eventually 55 property owners sign the Resolves in Cross Creek.

 Most likely at the courthouse the next month, the committee of safety, now in effect the Patriot replacement for the local royal government, takes an action against liberty.
 It orders that all Africans and African-Americans, free or enslaved, be disarmed, and creates patrols to enforce the order.
 Slaveholders were terrified of slave rebellions.

 The committee also takes harsh steps to enforce support for the growing cause of revolution.
-Loyalist (or “Tory”) Janet Schaw reports that the committee’s supporters threaten “‘if you refuse, we are directly to cut up your corn, shoot your pigs, burn your houses, seize your (slaves) and perhaps tar and feather yourself.’”
+A Scottish visitor in 1775, Janet Schaw, reports that the committee’s supporters threaten “‘if you refuse, we are directly to cut up your corn, shoot your pigs, burn your houses, seize your (slaves) and perhaps tar and feather yourself.’”